ubikorp/lacking.org/pages/radio_activity.md

 ---

-I thank you, my imagined audience, for the time spent scanning your eyeballs in deliberation.
+We thank you, imagined audience, for the time spent scanning your eyeballs in deliberation.

 __I am Julius C. Lacking and I approve this message.__